YuanyueLi/yuanyueli.github.io/content/authors/Yuanyue-Li/_index.md

 highlight_name: true
 ---

-My name is Yuanyue Li, a Bioinformatics Scientist with a passion for understanding the molecular mechanisms of life combining experimental and computational methods.
-Currently, My research mainly focused on developing computational methods for analyzing mass spectrometry data to enhance metabolite identification.
+My name is Yuanyue Li, a bioinformatics scientist with a passion for understanding the molecular mechanisms of life combining experimental and computational methods.
+I hope my research can help to answer those questions: 1) How many different molecules are there in a cell?
+2) How do they interact with each other?
+3) How do they work together to make a cell alive?

+Mass spectrometry is a powerful tool for measuring molecules with high sensitivity and accuracy.
+Therefore, I use mass spectrometry as my primary tool to measure molecules.
+I have developed serval methods to maximize the capabilities of mass spectrometry in life science research.
 Feel free to visit my [GitHub](https://github.com/YuanyueLi) page to try out the tools I've developed.

 I grew up and received my doctoral degree in China, then enjoyed three years of postdoctoral training in Germany, and I am currently working in the United States.
-During my spare time, I enjoy traveling with my wife and our two daughters.
+Throughout my life, I enjoy exploring the world with my wife and our two daughters.
 <!-- {style="text-align: justify;"} -->